TruncatedDinoSour/armour/doc/d/pDB-1.md

 This is exactly why we stick to optimizing the longevity of the current systems by using multiple layers of encryption, widely tested and used encryption algorithms, and key rotation.

-Once post-quantum encryption algorithms become suitable for use, are well standardized and trusted, a new pDB version is expected.
+Once post-quantum encryption algorithms become suitable for use, and are well standardized and trusted, a new pDB version is expected.
 Although as this field of cryptography is ever-evolving and still being intensively researched, it needs time.

 ## Metadata

-The metadata section is a human-readable key-value pair, like this:
+The metadata section is a human and machine -readable key-value pairs.
+For example:

     Key: Value
     Key one: Value one